Dekemhare

-Dekemhare (sometimes spelled Decamare) is a town in Eritrea, lying south east of Asmara.
-Developed as an industrial center, it became a large scale industrial and transportation city, known for its vineyards but was partly destroyed in the Eritrean War of Independence.
+Dekemhare (ደቀምሓረ; sometimes spelled Decamare, Italian: Decamerè) is a town in Eritrea in the Southern Region, southeast of the national capital of Asmara.
+During the Italian colonial period, the town became a major center of industry and agriculture known for its vineyards.
+The town became known for Art Deco buildings built during the colonial period.

+Prior to 1947, the town had a sizable population of Italian settlers.
+The city was partially destroyed in the Eritrean War of Independence.

+Geography

+Villages around Dekemhare city are Hadamu (ሃዳሙ), Amhur (ኣምሁር), Awlietseru(ኣውሊዕ ጸሩ) Gurae(ጉራዕ), Tukul (ቱኹል), Qeyhkor, (ቀይሕኮር), and Afelba, (ኣፈልባ).

+Education

+Dekemhare Comprehensive Secondary School is the major high school in the area.

 History

 The settlement of Dequ-Mehari, now perched above the town of Dekemhare, was founded in the 15th century as a small-scale agricultural community.
 It was previously overshadowed by the nearby settlement of Gura, which was the location of several battles (including a major one during the 19th century Ethio-Egyptian War) and previously gave its name to Dequ-Mehari's valley.

+Colonial era and World War II

 Following their invasion, the Italians devoted significant resources into developing Gura and Dekemhare as an important transportation center.
 Gura received an air base and a major road was built connecting Dekamhare with the port Nefasit.
 The Italians built a number of contemporary services in the town.
 The town became a major base of operations for the Italian military in the war against Ethiopia.

 The town became a key agricultural center for Italian East Africa, mainly with wine vineyards, but also pasta and bread factories.

-The Italian influence was significant and many buildings built between 1936 and 1938 display a distinctive art deco style.
+The Italian influence was significant and many buildings built between 1936 and 1938 display a distinctive Art Deco style.
 In 1938, the town had 12,000 residents, including 6,000 permanent Italian residents.
+The town was nicknamed "Little Rome".

 During World War II, as the British took control over the region, many of the Italian residents left.
 Ethnic violence in 1947 resulted in most of rest of the Italian residents leaving Dekemhare.
 The industrial production of the city did not resume after the British turned over the region to Ethiopia in 1951, and there were persistent rumors that efforts by major international companies to build factories were stopped by the Haile Selassie government.